-- 5.1 The cash intervention under the SV agreement with the DfE is payable to the Council over a period of 5 years as shown in line 3 of table 1 below.
-The first instalment is £10.960m, followed by three instalments of £3.290m with a final payment of £6.580m in 2026/27. - 5.2 Financial Target under the DfE SV agreement: Table 1 below shows the annual payment expected from the DfE cash intervention award which the Council received £10.960m in March 2023.
-A further payment of £3.290m was paid this year after Council demonstrated that it is on target to deliver the 2023/24 set financial targets showed in line 2 of table 1. - 5.3 These financial targets were agreed and signed under the SV agreement.
+- 6.1 The cash intervention under the SV agreement with the DfE is payable to the Council over a period of 5 years as shown in line 3 of table 1 below.
+The first instalment being £10.960m, followed by three instalments of £3.290m with a final payment of £6.580m in 2026/27. - 6.2 These financial targets were agreed and signed under the SV agreement.
 Table 1 below is useful in understanding the direct correlation between the Council receiving the cash intervention (Line 3) from the DfE and the financial targets set to reach is shown in Line 2.
 Croydon forecast / actual performance is presented in line 1.